Geometric-Averaged Preference Optimization for Soft Preference Labels: Conclusion

 \section{Conclusion}

 While the preference is inherently diverse among humans, most prior works only focus on binary labels.
-To reflect a more detailed preference relationship, we introduce the notion of soft preference labels and the simple yet effective modification via weighted geometric averaging that can be applicable to any DPO algorithmic variants.
+To reflect a more detailed preference relationship, we introduce soft preference labels and a simple yet effective modification via weighted geometric averaging that can be applicable to any DPO algorithmic variants.
 The results demonstrate that soft labels and geometric averaging consistently improve the alignment performance compared to binary labels and conservative methods with linear interpolation of objectives.
-Soft labels realize more preferable responses than binary ones by avoiding over-optimization.
+Using soft labels improves model responses over binary labels by mitigating over-optimization.
 We also identify that conservative methods, that can fit the preference distribution much better, suffer from the objective mismatch between the text generation and preference modeling.
 In contrast, geometric averaging can balance both and empirically works better.
-We hope our work encourages the researchers to leverage the detailed preference information to achieve more fine-grained alignment methods for LLMs.
+We hope our work encourages more uses of soft preference labels for alignment in future.